 Rental Car Coverage – Get a rental car paid for while yours is in the shop after an accident.

 Insurance companies use a variety of variables to help them determine how risky of a driver you are for them to insure.
-If you’re deemed high-risk, you may pay more in premiums, but if you’re a low-risk driver, you’ll most likely pay less.
+If you’re deemed high-risk, you may pay more in annual premiums, but if you’re a low-risk driver, you’ll most likely pay less.
 Here are factors that will be taken into consideration:

 - Driving History